jabagawee/playing-with-kubernetes/README.md

 ## Fresh Start

-If you ever needed a script to just repeatedly teardown and bring back up a full Kubernetes cluster, check out [reset_kubeadm.sh], which turns up a Kubernetes cluster via the instructions on [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).
+If you ever needed a script to just repeatedly teardown and bring back up a full Kubernetes cluster, check out [reset_kubeadm.sh](reset_kubeadm.sh), which turns up a Kubernetes cluster via the instructions on [Using kubeadm to Create a Cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).

 I chose Flannel as the pod network and set up Let's Encrypt + nginx as an